claroline/Claroline/Resources/doc/sections/oauth/client-side.md

 There are multiple flow to authenticate third-party application.
 Choosing the flow is done when registering the application and its up to the administrator of the platform to decide.
+`Token` flow is the only one needed to allow third-party application to access the platform, the other served to authenticate and authorize it.

 Request format